Exact solution of Kerr black hole perturbations via CFT$_2$ and instanton counting. Greybody factor, Quasinormal modes and Love numbers: Introduction and outlook

 By using the explicit solution of the connection problem, we also provide a proof of the exact quantization of Kerr black hole quasinormal modes as proposed in \cite{aminov2020black}.
 By solving the angular Teukolsky equation, we also prove the analogue dual quantization condition on the corresponding parameters of the spin-weighted spheroidal harmonics.

 Finally, we discuss the use of the precise asymptotics of our solution to determine the tidal deformation profile in the far away region of the Kerr black hole and compare it to recent results on the associated Love numbers in the static \cite{Le_Tiec_2021} and quasi-static \cite{chia2020tidal,charalambous2021vanishing} regimes.
+We observe that our method naturally distinguishes the source and response terms in the solution without needing analytic continuation in the angular momentum \cite{Kol:2011vg,LeTiec:2020spy} and provides an alternative regularization procedure for the computation of static Love numbers.

 Let us discuss some selected open points and possible further developments. \begin{itemize} \item from the CFT$_2$ perspective, the equation \eqref{scro} arises in the semiclassical limit of Liouville field theory.
 An intriguing question to investigate is whether the quantum corrections in CFT$_2$ can have a physical interpretation in the black hole description.
 In principle, this could be related to quantum gravitational corrections or more generally to some deviations from General Relativity, which will affect the physical properties of the black hole's gravitational field.